 The coast here is mixed between low limestone cliffs and small beaches.

 Located on the southeast coast of Salt Cay, this area consists of two small rocky coves.
-Not great for either swimming or snorkelling, South Bay is however a great place to hike and beachcomb.
+Not great for either swimming or snorkeling, South Bay is however a great place to hike and beachcomb.
 Both shells and interesting flotsam can be found on the coast.

 On a day with a higher than typical ocean swell, the rough surf off the shore is fascinating to watch.